-Colonoscopy: Bariatric surgery patients must get alternative prep
+Colonoscopy: Bariatric surgery patients must get alternative prep (w/VIDEO)

 Weight-loss surgery means sacrificing sweets and making major lifestyle changes.
 It doesn't mean having to skip colorectal cancer screenings.